erichuang2015/gym-theme/README.md

-# kardia-theme
+# gym-theme
-Kardia Berlin Wordpress Theme
+A Wordpress theme for gyms